Kbueno1077/beer-warehouse/README.md

 -   Spanish and English language
 -   Charts using 'echarts-for-react' as a wrapper for Apache echarts
 -   Users: ability to add new users, they can see other's userss collections as well
+-   AI, Use Ai for looking for details of Beer that are not in the collection
+-   Collections, Can see collections from other users

 ## Roadmap